Nestpick: Concept

 Nestpick brings together mid- to long-term furnished properties providers and their international clientele on a metasearch engine, where furnished rentals can be easily compared.
-Providers advertise real estate properties on a pay per click basis or pay per lead basis.
+Providers advertise real estate properties on a pay-per-click basis or pay-per-lead basis.
 Nestpick could be compared to any other aggregator websites such as Skyscanner or Trivago.
-Using this approach the company aims to streamline the rental process, allowing the tenant to rent a property safely from anywhere in the world without first making a viewing.
+Using this approach the company aims to streamline the rental process, allowing the tenant to rent a property safely from anywhere in the world without first viewing it in person.
 Nestpick also provides information on its website about the cities it operates in.

 Nestpick Studies

 Nestpick also conducts studies concerning cities internationally.
-Studies directed so far, compare cities with respect to LGBT, attractiveness to millennials and allure for professionals looking to work in startups.
-This is in the aim of providing a more full image of an unknown city compared to other international cities, in the interest of anyone looking to relocate.
+Studies directed so far, compare cities with respect to LGBT friendliness, attractiveness to millennials and allure for professionals looking to work in startups.
+This is aimed at providing a more comprehensive image of an unknown city compared to other international cities, in the interest of anyone looking to relocate.
+In 2021, Nestpick released the Vegetarian Cities Index that ranks cities based on availability of vegetarian cuisine.